Md-Khid/Data_Piping_and_Wrangling_Patient_Survey_Experience/README.md

 The project will begin constructing a "doc survey" table, consolidating all records from each of the twelve tables.
 Following this, it will proceed to convert all missing or non-valid values, such as '99', to NULL.
 To create the new table named "doc_survey", the project will use a stored procedure within the MySQL query.
 This procedure will include loop functions for executing iterative tasks and conditional logic.
 Acting as a container for the entire process, it will involve actions like combining data from multiple tables, renaming columns, altering data types, and updating values.
 Upon invocation, this procedure will execute all tasks as a unified operation.

 ```
--- Procedure Creation: The code initiates by setting the delimiter to "$$" to define the stored procedure.
--- Subsequently, it creates the procedure named "UnionAllTablesAndModify" employing the "CREATE PROCEDURE" statement.
 DELIMITER $$
 CREATE PROCEDURE UnionAllTablesAndModify()
 BEGIN

   -- Variable Declaration: Within the procedure, an integer variable named "i" is declared and initialised with the value 1.
-  -- Additionally, another variable "@sql_text" is declared to store SQL statements in the form of a string.
+Additionally, another variable "@sql_text" is declared to store SQL statements in the form of a string.
   DECLARE i INT DEFAULT 1;
   SET @sql_text = '';